Columbia Car Accident Lawyers

 Other common car accident injuries include:

-What Types of Compensation Can I Get In a Car Accident Case?
+Types of Compensation in Car Accident Cases

 The question of how much a car accident claim is worth depends on the liability of the party who caused the accident and the extent of your injuries.

 Personal injury claims are governed by South Carolina tort law, which requires an injured party to prove by a preponderance of the evidence that the defendant’s negligence or willful conduct was the proximate cause of their injuries.
+By understanding the nuances of tort law, we assist clients in gathering necessary proof and expert testimony to substantiate their claims effectively.

 If you’re injured in a car accident, your potential car accident settlement or car accident compensation awarded to you by a court can include the following: